-This should have been good news and Post Occupancy Evaluation (POE) shows that many schools have benefited overall from their new build or refurbishment.
-The downside is that not a few architects were commissioned to design and specify science Prep rooms and Laboratories with little or no experience in what is a very specialised area.
+This is all good news.
+But there is a downside.
+Many architects have been commissioned to design and specify science Prep Rooms and Laboratories to meet these new and exciting initiatives with little or no experience in what is a very specialised area.
 For example: